kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 ### Android

-Store downloaded files in a directory returned by `context.getExternalFilesDir(Environment.DIRECTORY_DOWNLOADS)` (or a subdirectory of it).
+Store the downloaded files in a directory returned by `context.getExternalFilesDir(Environment.DIRECTORY_DOWNLOADS)` (or in a subdirectory of the directory).
 This directory is owned by the application, is deleted on uninstall, and typically resides on a relatively large partition.
 In addition, starting with `KITKAT`, this directory does not require read/write permissions to the shared storage (`WRITE_EXTERNAL_STORAGE`).

 ### iOS

-Per Apple's current recommendation, downloaded video files should be stored in a subdirectory of the application's *Documents* directory – `[NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES) firstObject]`:
+As per Apple's current recommendation, downloaded video files should be stored in a subdirectory of the application's *Documents* directory – `[NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES) firstObject]`:

 > Put user data in Documents/.
 User data generally includes any files you might want to expose to the user—anything you might want the user to create, import, delete or edit.
 For a drawing app, user data includes any graphic files the user might create.
 For a text editor, it includes the text files. **Video and audio apps may even include files that the user has downloaded to watch or listen to later**.

-The selected subdirectory **must** be excluded from backup.
+The selected subdirectory **must** be excluded from the backup.

 For more information, see the Apple guide: [File System Programming Guide > File System Basics > Where You Should Put Your App’s Files](https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28).

-## Known Issues

-* The Player must be loaded at least once when the device is online before offline playback can work.
-This limitation will be resolved in a future version of the Player SDK.
-The initial online playback can be with any entry.
+> Known issue: The Player must be loaded at least once while the device is *online* before offline playback is enabled.
+This limitation will be resolved in a future version of the Player-SDK.
+This initial online playback can be performed with any entry.